 - With Illustrator, you can also manipulate text in multiple ways, making Illustrator a powerful tool for creating logos, posters, postcards, and other visual designs that use text and images together.

 - With Illustrator, you can also design website mock-ups that show what the website will look like when completed.
+Also, you can use it to create great annual report design.

 Getting Started with Adobe Illustrator